Abigail/Abigail.github.io/Src/Trapped/mao.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% gets trapped quickly, after no more than 28 steps.
+On the Square Spiral, the %%PIECE%% gets trapped quickly, after no more than 28 steps.

+#### Diamond

+On the Diamond Spiral, the %%PIECE%% gets trapped quickly as well;
+this time after 64 steps.

 ### Wedge